zvector/fate/README.md

 # Promise

-At any time a deferral can issue a partial interface to itself in the form of a `Promise`, which contains a subset of the deferral's methods.
+At any time a deferral can issue a partial interface to itself in the form of a **promise**, which contains a subset of the deferral's methods.
 Consumers of the promise can use it to make additions to the associated deferral's callback queues, and to query its resolution state, but cannot use it to directly alter the state by resolving the deferral.

 As an example, a promise issued by the default `Deferral` will include `yes` and `no` methods for adding callbacks, but will not include the `affirm` or `negate` methods that would resolve the deferral.

-Because `Promise` is effectively a subset of an internal `Deferral`, in most cases it is possible for a deferral to be substituted where a `Promise` is called for.
+Because `Promise` is effectively a "supertype" of its associated deferral, in most cases it is possible for a `Deferral` to be substituted where a `Promise` is called for.